keu/docs/astro/cli/configure-cli.md

 - Podman 3 or later.
 See [Getting started with Podman](https://podman.io/getting-started/).
 - A running Podman machine with at least 4 GB of RAM.
 To confirm that Podman is running, run `podman ps`.

-If you're interested in running a different version of Podman that's unsupported, contact [Astronomer support](https://cloud.astronomer.io/support).

 :::tip

 If you receive an error after running `podman ps`, there is likely a problem with your Podman connection.
 You might need to set the system-level `DOCKER_HOST` environment variable to be the location of your Podman service socket: